genomicsclass/leanpub/manuscript/standard_errors.md

 We have shown how to find the least squares estimates with matrix algebra.
 These estimates are random variables as they are linear combinations of the data.
 For these estimates to be useful, we also need to compute their standard errors.
 Linear algebra also provides a powerful approach for this task.
 We provide several examples.

-### Falling Object
+#### Falling object

 It is useful to think about where randomness comes from.
 In our falling object example, randomness was introduced through measurement errors.
 Each time we rerun the experiment, a new set of measurement errors will be made.
 This implies that our data will change randomly, which in turn suggests that our estimates will change randomly.
-Our estimate of, for example, the gravitational constant will change every time we perform the experiment.
+For instance, our estimate of the gravitational constant will change every time we perform the experiment.
 The constant is fixed, but our estimates are not.
 To see this we can run a Monte Carlo simulation.
 Specifically, we will generate the data repeatedly and each time compute the estimate for the quadratic term.

 ```r